GRAYgoose124/Shackles/README.md

 ## Features
 - `RingManager`: supervises the construction of ring clients.
-- peers implementing the `ChainLink` protocol.
+- peers implement the `ChainLink` protocol, enabling a simple, self-organizing network.

 ## Sub-experiments
 ### Planned